 If some of the things do not make sense, still memorize.
 Slowly, slowly, you’ll learn to connect the dots.
 Do not worry about understanding the full theory here, just remember the most basic units of your learning material.

 Creating mental maps is going a step further than drawing knowledge charts and diagrams.
 Mental maps are where you start to connect the dots between what you have understood so far.
 Mental maps also take advantage of your 30,000 ft view to help you understand what you need to do next to reach your ultimate goal.
 This map is the map for your beginning to end the journey.

 Note, mental maps will keep refining as you get better in the application of what you have learned and when you start to understand what you have bluntly memorized.

 Step 4: Cheat sheet (no bigger than one page)

 This is to be made by you.
 Irrespective of how small or big this gets, you alone must create this.
 Again, as with the whole theory behind this method, you’ll keep refining your cheat sheet.

 A cheat sheet is what you have learned.
 This contains mostly what you have not memorized and the essence of what you have memorized already.
 You can also prepare CliffsNotes of any books, articles, etc that deals with the skill that you are trying to learn.

 Step 5: Action (& Practice)

-Action means practice in real-time.
-This is where you get comfortable with hands-on phase of any skill acquisition.
-This means real time coding.
+Action means to practice in real-time.
+This is where you get comfortable with the hands-on phase of any skill acquisition.
+This means real-time coding.
 This means kicking high.
 When in action phase, you are NOT to learn new things unless and until you have mastered the things that you have broken down so far.
-(You can however dig deeper into what you are practicing, if time permits.)

 Practice with the diagrams you have drawn and the cheat sheet.
 Refine your diagram and cheat sheet as you make mistakes in action/practice phase.
 Also, needless to say, you are also modifying and improving your mental maps.